2nd Annual Black Feminism, Womanism, and the Politics of Women of Colour in Europe

 For our second symposium, we seek to expand and deepen our debates about the theory and practice of Black feminism and womanism in Europe but also spotlight the very real conflicts between different types of women who identify as Black feminists and womanists.
 Our aim is to examine how we might build community, collective strategies for survival and a politics for social justice in an unstable European context wracked by a variety of crises linked to austerity measures, racist and xenophobic public discourses about migration and the rise of far right political parties and groups.

-Papers, activist narratives, practice reflections and art/music/film contributions included , but were not limited, to:
+We seek activist narratives, academic papers, practice-based reflections and art/music/film contributions related, but not limited, to:

 - Building Black feminist and womanist activist spaces